 As a second illustration, consider two identical but differently polarized active segments moving towards each other.
-We use the subscripts \mp to differentiate the segment coming from the left (minus sign) at t = 0 from the segment coming from the right (plus sign), see Fig. 5.
-Following [10, 13], we assume that the colliding cells interact through the force F representing a repulsion potential which penalizes the overlap of the two cells:
+We use the subscripts \mp to differentiate the segment coming from the left (minus sign) from the segment coming from the right (plus sign), see figure 5.
+Following [10, 13], we assume that the colliding cells interact through the force F originating from a repulsion potential which penalizes the overlap of the two cells: